liberolinux/build/README.md

 3. **Configure your build:**

-   Edit the configuration files in the `configs` directory to set up your desired build environment.
+   Edit the configuration files in this directory to set up your desired build environment.
+   You can set CFLAGS and CXXFlags to your needs despite is not recommended because it can brake the system.

+   Edit "DEVICE" variable in order to install Libero GNU/Linux on the destination Hard-Drive on the following scripts:
+   02Preparation and 10MakingLiberoBootable

-4. **Start the build process:**
+5. **Start the build process:**

    Run the build script to start building Libero GNU/Linux: